IT-Ready Technical Support Training

 - Alumni networking

 Your First Tech Job

 Our IT-Ready Technical Support graduates move into help desk tech roles, building and maintaining a business’ IT environment and assisting its internal and external customers.

 The U.S. Bureau of Labor and Statistics posted that the median annual wage for a computer support specialist was $52,270 in 2019.
-And more of those specialists are needed every day, with those jobs forecast to grow by 12% by 2030.
+And more of those specialists are needed every day, with those jobs forecast to grow by 12% from 2020 to 2030.

 Our Alumni Say It Best